Skip to main content

 Reviewed by Nina P., Senior Editor

-This candidate shows real exposure to the field and a clear willingness to learn fast.
+This candidate shows real exposure to the field and a clear eagerness to learn quickly.

 Preview This Insurance Agent Cover Letter Template Before Download

 Preview the Insurance Agent cover letter template below before downloading.
-The editable files are available in Word and PDF formats.
+Editable files are available in Word and PDF formats.

 Make This Insurance Agent Cover Letter Yours

-Copy-paste is the fastest way to get ignored.
-Recruiters read dozens of insurance applications weekly.
-If your letter sounds generic or inflated, it’s rejected in seconds.
+Copy-pasting is the quickest way to be overlooked.
+Recruiters read dozens of insurance applications each week.
+If your letter sounds generic or exaggerated, it will be rejected within seconds.
 Personalizing the sample is what turns a template into a serious application.

 ➡️ Improve your structure with this expert cover letter writing guide

-Before editing anything, decide what your strongest selling angle is: revenue growth, retention rate, prospecting discipline or underwriting accuracy.
-Everything must support that angle.
+Before editing, decide on your strongest selling angle: revenue growth, retention rate, prospecting discipline, or underwriting accuracy.
+Every part of your letter should support that angle.

 See an example